metomi/rose/sphinx/glossary.rst

    application directory
-      The application directory is the folder in which the :rose:file:`rose-app.conf` file is located in a :term:`rose application configuration`.
+      The application directory is the folder in which the :rose:file:`rose-app.conf` file is located in a :term:`Rose application configuration`.

-   rose suite configuration
+   Rose suite configuration
-      A rose suite configuration is a :rose:file:`rose-suite.conf` file along with other optional files and directories which configure the way in which a :term:`cylc suite` is run.
+      A Rose suite configuration is a :rose:file:`rose-suite.conf` file along with other optional files and directories which configure the way in which a :term:`cylc suite` is run.
 E.g: